Mental Illness and Addiction

-When a person has an addiction and another mental health condition, those to illnesses can feed each other.
+When a person has an addiction and another mental health condition, those two illnesses can feed each other.

 Either illness can show up first, but one often leads to the other.
 For example, an addiction to alcohol might exacerbate depression in somebody who has a history of depressed moods.
 That depression might lead the person to self-medicate with more alcohol, kicking off a vicious cycle.

 However, many aspects of treatment for dual diagnosis will look similar to treatment for a singular diagnosis.
-For example, in many cases, treatment begins with detox.
+For example, in most cases at many drug rehab centers, treatment begins with detox.
 With some drugs, the individual can safely detox from the substances at home.
 With other drugs, such as alcohol, benzodiazepines, and opioids, the individual should detox in a medical facility to avoid health problems or relapse.

 If you might have an addiction, with or without another mental health condition, get help with Rehab Info.
 Call us at 800-492-QUIT today.

 After detox, people seeking treatment for a dual diagnosis should participate in a rehab program with staff members who understand how to treat both conditions.
 Some rehab facilities specialize in treating dual diagnoses, and these facilities provide the best choice.
 When staff members don’t understand how to treat a dual diagnosis, patients may not receive effective treatment.
 Treatment for people with dual diagnoses often includes medication such as antidepressants.
 These medications are generally non-addictive and can add to the effectiveness of the treatment plan.

 If you receive a dual diagnosis, please understand that your treatment, including your time in rehab, will likely be longer and more intensive than it would have been if you’d had a singular diagnosis.
 Have patience with yourself and the process as you go through your treatment.